minio/hperf/README.md

 # stop a running test
 ./hperf stop --hosts 1.1.1.{1...100} --id [my_test_id]
 ```

+## Analysis
+The analyze command will print statistics for the 10th and 90th percentiles and all datapoints in between.
+The format used is:
+ - 10th percentile: total, low, avarage, high
+ - in between: total, low, avarage, high
+ - 90th percentile: total, low, avarage, high

 ## Available Statistics
  - Payload Roundtrip (RMS high/low):